 Though a lot of these books are maybe to advanced for as car activities for 2 and 3 year olds, there are many Look And Find books that are geared toward this age level.

 - Peppa Pig First Look And Find

 - Mickey Mouse Clubhouse First Look And Find

-Snacks will be your number one tantrum deterrent, so make sure you pack more than enough.
+Snacks will be your number one tantrum deterrent and the easiest way to distract, so make sure you pack more than enough.

 I actually bought one for myself, and then had to buy a second and a third because my kids kept stealing it from me.